zhuangchong/fluss/website/docs/quickstart/flink.md

 # Real-Time Analytics With Flink

-The guide will get you up and running with Flink to do real-time analytics, covering some powerful features of Fluss.
+This guide will get you up and running with Apache Flink to do real-time analytics, covering some powerful features of Fluss.
-The guide is derived from from [TPC-H](https://www.tpc.org/tpch/) Q5.
-You can learn more about running with Flink by checking out the [Engine Flink](engine-flink/getting-started.md) section.
+The guide is derived from from [TPC-H](https://www.tpc.org/tpch/) **Q5**.

+For more information on working with Flink, refer to the [Apache Flink Engine](engine-flink/getting-started.md) section.

 ## Environment Setup
 ### Prerequisites
-To go through this guide, [Docker](https://docs.docker.com/engine/install/) needs to be already installed in your machine.
+Before proceeding with this guide, ensure that [Docker](https://docs.docker.com/engine/install/) is installed on your machine.

 ### Starting components required
-The components required in this tutorial are all managed in containers, so we will use `docker-compose` to start them.
+We will use `docker-compose` to spin up all the required components for this tutorial.

-1. Create a directory to put the `docker-compose.yaml` file, it will be your working directory in this guide.
+1. Create a directory to serve as your working directory for this guide and add the `docker-compose.yaml` file to it.

 ```shell
 mkdir fluss-quickstart-flink
 cd fluss-quickstart-flink
 ```

-2. Create `docker-compose.yml` file using following contents:
+2. Create `docker-compose.yml` file with the following content:
 ```yaml
 services:
   coordinator-server: